 A five- minute procedure

 „Our first application of the medicine with the enzyme okriplasmin took place completely without any complications.
-The procedure itself took about five minutes, while the actual injection of the enzyme was only about 10 seconds,“ the primary physician of the eye clinic Neovize, Mudr.
-Věra Kalandrová describes the process of the new medical treatment.
-She was a part of the whole procedure.
+The procedure itself took about five minutes, while the actual injection of the enzyme was only about 10 seconds,“ the Chief doctor of the Eye Clinic NeoVize Brno Šárka Skorskovská describes the process of the new medical treatment.

 200 patients a year